 The appeal of these early creations inspired others to join the new society, and it wasn’t long before even more talented creators arrived, building larger and more impressive works in the name of synth nostalgia.
 Over the course of a decade and beyond, this small society grew into a gleaming city, sparkling on the horizon and calling out with a neon-hued beacon of light, summoning a steady migration of disenchanted creators from surrounding electronic cities.
 The neon light shone so brightly it even caught the attention of those outside the music world.

 As would-be artists flocked to the shimmering lights, the society eventually found it could not sustain the immense number of newcomers.
-Those with little experience and natural talent began arriving in exponentially greater numbers than those with meaningful ability.
-The former group’s ugly and haphazard contributions to the society began blocking the streets, draining the power grid, and polluting the water supply, eventually obscuring the beauty of the larger monuments.
+Those with little experience or talent began arriving in exponentially greater numbers than those with meaningful ability.
+The former group’s ugly and haphazard contributions to the society began blocking the streets, draining the power grid, and polluting the water, eventually stealing away the beauty of the larger monuments.

 It wasn’t long before a kind of dystopian society was born beneath the neon beacon.
 In the shadow of the light’s prismatic brilliance, a slum developed, cobbled together with makeshift laptop apps and free plugins.
 Soon, the talented founders of this once-great society abandoned their efforts and set out to pioneer new sounds in other parts of the world.
 Disappointed by the ever-growing blight of the slum, many of the city’s most ardent supporters left with them.

 With no principles, no benchmarks, and no standards for their creations, those living in the slums rapidly expanded their numbers and infiltrated every sector of the city until their society became a wasteland of ghastly creations.
-The magic of the nostalgic dream drained away and the once-gleaming society entered an irreversible decline, diminishing in relevance on the edges of the electronic world until it crumbled into dust and scattered across the neon desert.
+The magic of the nostalgic dream drained away and the once-gleaming society entered an irreversible decline, diminishing in relevance on the edges of the electronic world until it crumbled into neon dust and scattered across an empty desert.

 This is one potential vision of Star Noir’s Society, except it is no fiction.
 It is the impending reality of the synthwave genre, and the artless, crudely sculpted efforts of creators like Star Noir–earnest and genuine though their intentions may be–continue to sound the death knell for the genre.